Community Benefit - Anderson Region

 Since 2001, this annual event has gathered winter garments for those in need, helping keep residents of Madison County warm.
 Over the years, more than 16,000 coats have been distributed, thanks to the caring hearts at Community Hospital Anderson and supporters in the community.

-New in 2016, this first-of-its-kind bicycle sharing program aimed at helping those facing economic issues including homelessness.
+Started in 2016, this first-of-its-kind bicycle sharing program aimed at helping those facing economic issues including homelessness.
 The hospital foundation purchased 30 commercial-grade bicycles that are parked near transitional housing facilities—residents use the two-wheeled transportation to connect with jobs, healthcare and a brighter future.

 Human Milk Program